 - Broken condensate pump: A special pump pulls the water out of the pan and into the wastewater system.
 If this should suffer a mechanical failure, it will have the same effect as a clogged drain, sending an overflow of water out of the pan.

 Trust to Kilowatt Heating, Air Conditioning and Electrical in Tarzana, CA when you need air conditioning repairs.
-Call our friendly technicians any time of the day or night for excellent customer service!
+Call our certified service technicians any time of the day or night for excellent customer service!